fabgrid/docs/src/fabacademy/week-8/index.md

 None of the above seems to be portable to my platform within a few hours, so i start to search for alternatives.
 Building from scratch without operating system is the idea.

-[Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/default.aspx) could ease that work, but i have no Windows machine configured.
-[Atmel Start](http://start.atmel.com/) works in the browser, but brings no definitions for my SAM9G25 chip.

-I end up downloading the [SAM9G25 Software Package](http://www.atmel.com/tools/SAM9G25SOFTWAREPACKAGE.aspx) for GNU from the Atmel website, which promises "full source code, examples of usage, rich html documentation and ready-to-use projects".
-Let's see if i can work my way through this…
+I drop the idea of an operating system entirely and end up downloading the [SAM9G25 Software Package](http://www.atmel.com/tools/SAM9G25SOFTWAREPACKAGE.aspx) for GNU from the Atmel website.
+I didn't get this to work so far…

-- Install arm-gcc: `brew tap osx-cross/arm; brew install arm-gcc-bin`
-- Compile the pwm example: ``